1,000,000 free RPC requestsJust a wallet, via x402.

 What “tags” mean for validation

-Tags in the Validation Registry use the same bytes32 system as the Reputation Registry.
+Tags in the Validation Registry use the same string convention as the Reputation Registry’s primary tag1.
 That alignment is intentional.
 A client submitting safety feedback and a validator submitting a safety score are both tagging the same dimension, which lets aggregators query or compare across both sources.

 Common tags for validation reflect the types of structured evaluation that make sense for agents: safety (resistance to adversarial inputs), accuracy (correctness against a defined test set), robustness (behavior under distribution shift), and cost-efficiency (compute or token consumption per task).
-Tags are free-form bytes32 values; any byte sequence can serve as a tag.
+Tags are free-form strings.
 The standard doesn’t enumerate them; indexers and consumers define which ones they recognize.

 Validators on this explorer